What does Freakshow use all that stolen money for?

 Like he's the one who called the meeting in the first place that smug, arrogant…

 "If you really care so much about having a half-ghost for a son, why don't you just clone yourself?"
-Danny queried, crossing his arms to keep his fists from punching Vlad's stupid face in.
+Danny snapped, crossing his arms to keep his fists from smashing Vlad's stupid face in.

 Vald gave him a look of disbelief.
 "Because it's not actually the half-ghost part that's the most important," he explained, his tone suggesting that Danny was not all that intelligent.
 "Your DNA is not just half ghost.
 It's half Maddie."